-A Daughter’s View of Her Dad Being an OTR Trucker
+A Daughter’s View of Her Dad Being an OTR Driver

-My father was an OTR trucker from the time I was in diapers to my early 20’s.
+My father was an OTR truck driver from the time I was in diapers to my early 20s.
 My early childhood and teenage memories consist of the smell of diesel fuel and coffee at 4:00 in the morning.
 I remember being wide awake with excitement when it was time for him to come home.
-My mother and I waited at the truck yard for him to arrive.
+My mother and I waited in the truck yard for him to arrive.
 He would pack his things and come home with us for a few days.
 Living life as the daughter of an OTR trucker wasn’t always easy, but it was deeply rewarding.

 How Did You Cope with Your Father’s Absence?

 Many people mistakenly equate having an OTR trucker for a parent to having an absentee parent, and there are really few similarities.
 When I was younger, I missed my father very much.
 But when I was old enough to understand, which was about the same time I began to resent his being gone, my mother explained to me his role as provider for our family.

 Did Your Father Ever Let You Drive His Truck?